Do you accept cash?

 You can collect your rental gear directly from Coronet Peak through our rentals team.
 When you enter the base building you will find our lovely rentals team on your right.

 To collect your rental gear you need to have your mypass card printed and with you.
-If you do not have your mypass card just pop by one of our Guest Services Locations.
+If you do not have your mypass card, just pop by one of our Guest Services Locations.
 At Coronet Peak you will find this opposite rentals to your left as you enter the base building.
-In Queenstown you can find Guest Services at 41 Shotover Street (opposite Fergburger).
+In Queenstown you can find Guest Services in The Station building on the corner of Camp and Shotover St.

 What's Included in the 3 Peak Pass